a10networks/terraform-provider-thunder/docs/resources/system.md

 - `ngwaf_cache_entry` (Number) Specify the maximum cache entries for NGWAF
 - `radius_table_size` (Number) Total configurable CGNV6 RADIUS Table entries
 - `ram_cache_memory_limit` (Number) Specify the maximum memory used by ram cache
+- `ssl_context_memory` (Number) Total SSL context memory needed in units of MB.
+Will be rounded to closest multiple of 2MB
+- `ssl_dma_memory` (Number) Total SSL DMA memory needed in units of MB.
+Will be rounded to closest multiple of 2MB
 - `uuid` (String) uuid of the object
 - `visibility` (Block List, Max: 1) (see [below for nested schema](#nestedblock--resource_usage--visibility))